FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council- 17th November 2017.md

 for the Members in relation to what was before them at this point in the Meeting.
 He said

-there was a proposer and seconder to adopt the Budget as presented.--- 28
+there was a proposer and seconder to adopt the Budget as presented.
+---
+28

 Councillor Sheahan (J) said the Fine Gael Party was opposed to the Budget as presented and